hmslima/sambahsacompletegrammar/sambahsa.md

 You as me: “but we already have english as an international language, why learn an artificial language?”.
-Before answer this question, I must remember that I am speaking about a language for a world context, if I'll work in China or, at least, stay in touch with chineses, I will have to learn mandarin or cantonese, it's obvious.
+Before answer this question, I must remember that we are speaking here about a language for a world context, if I'll work in China or, at least, stay in touch with chineses, I will have to learn mandarin or cantonese, it's obvious.
 What I am talking about here is: if I enter in a room where there are a paquistanese, a